tnichols217/notes/MediaLit/Matrix Manifesto.md

 ```
 Media tries to sell us happiness.

-I will know that true happiness does not com
+I will know that true happiness does not come from anything the media tries to tell me.
 ````